How to ask for flexibility when applying for full-time jobs

-3. Think about the best time to raise it
+3. Consider the best time to raise it

 Given that the role hasn’t been advertised as being flexible, it’s probably best not to mention flexibility during the application and interview stages.
 Instead, we’d suggest you wait until the employer has decided they really want you, and offers you the job.

-It’s always worth putting together a business case that sets out how you can fulfil the role flexibly and how it could benefit the employer – you can read more here about how to present flexible working as a solution rather than a problem.
+It’s always worth putting together a business case that sets out how you can fulfill the role flexibly and how it could benefit the employer – you can read more here about how to negotiate flexible working.

 4. Have a clear conscience